 The purpose of a helmet is to keep your head safe, and both these helmets do that exceptionally well.
 However, before you do come off, you want a comfortable and well-ventilated lid with plenty of features.

-The Ambush is better ventilated, has a simpler visor system, and is much lighter.
+The Ambush is a better ventilated helmet, has a simpler visor system, and is much lighter.
 This helmet has been an excellent helmet for the past two years, and the ventilation is a big factor for me, so this would be my choice.

 However, if you value comfort and style over ventilation and weight, I would say the POC Tectal Race SPIN was the better way to go.

 Again, this is entirely up to you and your preferences in a helmet.
-This article has simply outlined where each helmet excels, but both are exceptional helmets, and I doubt you will be disappointed either way.
+This article has simply outlined strengths and weaknesses of each helmet, but both are exceptional helmets and I seriously doubt you will be disappointed either way.